 The Veterinary Medical Teaching Hospital is committed to building strong relationships with its constituents.
 A major part of the resident's duties, therefore, includes timely communications with referring veterinarians and clients.
 All residents in receiving services are strongly advised to obtain a California License within the first year of the residency in order to write outpatient prescriptions.

 Residents must be able to arrive at the Hospital within 15 minutes of an emergency call, therefore, residents must plan to live within 15 miles of the Hospital.
 Companion Avian/Exotic Pet Medicine residents are expected to arrive within 10 minutes of an emergency call and therefore must live within 8 miles of the VMTH.

-Residency programs are for two or three years, with the exception of Radiology, which is a four year program.
+Residency programs are for two or three years, with the exception of Radiology, Ophthalmology and Cardiology, which are four year programs.
 The initial appointment to the residency program is for one year, with continuation in the program for successive years contingent upon satisfactory performance.
 The current salary for the first year resident is $41,592.
 Benefits include 24 days of vacation each year, and health, dental and vision insurance.

 *Residents in Laboratory Animal/Primate Medicine are assigned to Center for Laboratory Animal Science (CLAS) California National Primate Research Center (CNPRC) Comparative Pathology Laboratory (CPL) and Animal Care and Use Committee.
 Residents in Dairy Production Medicine are based at the Veterinary Medical Teaching and Research Center in Tulare.